Trust Me Színész- és szereplőlista

 Alfred Enoch

-1988-12-02 Westminster, London, England
+1988-12-02 Westminster, London, England, UK

-Alfred Lewis Enoch (born 2 December 1988) is an English actor, best known for playing Dean Thomas in the Harry Potter film series and Wes Gibbins in the ABC legal thriller television series How to Get Away with Murder.
+Alfred Lewis Enoch (born 2 December 1988) is an Anglo-Brazilian actor, best known for playing Dean Thomas in the Harry Potter film series and Wes Gibbins in the ABC legal thriller television series How to Get Away with Murder.

 Dr Alex Kiernan szerepében: